bids-standard/bids-website/_posts/2020-05-28-Steering-Group-executive-summary,-action-items,-and-minutes.md

 ### Executive Summary

 We discussed and approved the timeline for merging [BIDS common derivatives](https://github.com/bids-standard/bids-specification/pull/265){:target="_blank"} into the specification.
-The [ReadTheDocs rendering](https://bids-specification.readthedocs.io/en/common-derivatives/){:target="_blank"} of the extension made reviewing much easier.
+The ReadTheDocs rendering of the extension made reviewing much easier.
 Reviewing this pull request raised the need for our own tutorial on how to comment on a pull request.
 We will be enhancing the current BEP process by asking for the BEP to be a clean version when it is submitted as a pull request.

 Briefly, we discussed our plan to host a town hall at [OHBM](https://www.humanbrainmapping.org/i4a/pages/index.cfm?pageID=3958&activateFull=true){:target="_blank"} in the [Open Science Room](https://ohbm.github.io/osr2020/){:target="_blank"}.
 We will be providing a BIDS status update and hearing feedback from the community.